WithoutHaste/CraftingPrince/notes.md

 pricing is named with Nouns

-and magical rules are named with Verbs
+and effects are named with Verbs

 so the combination of the three forms a sentence